 Ananas Anam is the company behind Piñatex®, an innovative natural textile made from pineapple leaf fibre.
-The leaves are the by-product of existing agriculture, and their use creates an additional income stream for farming communities.
+The pineapple leaves are the by-product of existing agriculture which can create an additional income stream for farming communities.

 Dr Helen Paine

 Helen is a Research and Development Project Lead on the BFTT project working with Ananas Anam.
 She completed her PhD at The Royal College of Art in 2016, which partnered with industry to develop new applications for advanced textile joining technologies.
 She has since worked at Centre for Circular Design (UAL) as a Research Assistant on Mistra Future Fashion and a Research Fellow with London Doctoral Design Centre (LDoc).
 Helen’s approach to design research links with industry to explore new material futures through a sustainability lens and bridges between engineering and design disciplines.
 She has experience working as a consultant for sportswear and automotive clients, including Pentland Brands.
 Alongside BFTT Helen works as a Lecturer on the BA Textile Design course at Chelsea College of Arts with a focus on Professional Development.
 Core skills and competencies include: